jadeelissa21/kross-hugo/exampleSite/content/portfolio/project-5.md

 #### Project Details

-“ Only one-in-six tech specialists in the UK are women, only one-in-ten are IT leaders and, worse still, despite significant growth in the number of women working in IT roles, female representation in the technology sector has stalled over the last ten years.“ (The future of Women in IT - Women in Technology, 2020)
+'Only one-in-six tech specialists in the UK are women, only one-in-ten are IT leaders and, worse still, despite significant growth in the number of women working in IT roles, female representation in the technology sector has stalled over the last ten years.'
+(The future of Women in IT - Women in Technology, 2020)

 I have chosen to base my project on this topic, because there is an issue within the